tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > [3,4,5,6,7,8]

-Of course, if you do something like this in your JS library, and it pollutes the global namespace, and one day EcmaScript 9 introduces an actual `range` function with slightly different semantics, and someone else goes to use the `[].range` function expecting the official semantics---well, you may lose a friend or two.
+Of course, if you do something like this in your JS library, and it pollutes the global namespace, and one day ECMAScript 17 introduces an actual `range` function with slightly different semantics, and someone else goes to use the `[].range` function expecting the official semantics---well, you may lose a friend or two.

-Some notes about this implementation of range:
+Some notes about this implementation of `range`:

 - Although the `Array(n)` function allocates space for n elements, the result is still “empty” so `fill()` is necessary to actually create the entries.
-- The function passed to `map` is using an optional second argument which receives the index of the current element.  *See note in the [Array Cheatsheat](#array-cheatsheet) suggesting not to use this*.
+- The function passed to `map` uses an optional second argument which receives the index of the current element.  *See note in the [Array Cheatsheet](#array-cheatsheet) suggesting not to use this*.
-- The `_` is not special syntax, it’s a valid variable name. `_` is a common convention for a parameter that is not used.
-This is seen throughout various languages such as Python, Javascript and Haskell.
+- The `_` is not special syntax: it’s a valid variable name. `_` is a common convention for a parameter that is not used.
+This is seen throughout various languages such as Python, JavaScript and Haskell.

 ---